carbon-language/carbon-lang/mlir/docs/OpDefinitions.md

-Both operation traits, [interfaces](Interfaces.md/#utilizing-the-ods-framework), and constraints involving multiple operands/attributes/results are provided as the second template parameter to the `Op` class.
+Both operation traits, [interfaces](Interfaces.md/#utilizing-the-ods-framework), and constraints involving multiple operands/attributes/results are provided as the third template parameter to the `Op` class.
 They should be deriving from the `OpTrait` class.
 See [Constraints](#constraints) for more information.

 ### Builder methods